vdorantes09/RoboTasker-5000/10PriorityRequirements.md

 We think its important to have a set time frame to plan robot usage according to plans.

+7. Robot will know dressing amount preference.

+The customer can adjust serving amounts based on daily preference to robot.

-7. RT50000 will know how to do portion control
+8. RT50000 will know how to do portion control

 why- Everyone is differen shape and size we all ahve different desires when it comes to portions, dietrary and or how youre needs are.

-8. RT50000 will be able to show nutrional values and information about the recipe
+9. RT50000 will be able to show nutrional values and information about the recipe

 why- people with dietary needs find tghis feature very useful for tracking or medical needs.

-9. RT50000 will know how to do side dish recommendation
+10. RT50000 will know how to do side dish recommendation

 why-RT5000 will be able to be versatile and offer other side dishes to enjoy your main entree, keeps things fluid and user interested in the options offered.

-10. RT50000 will be able to do post cleanup keeping kitchen hygeine under control reducing user workload if needed

-why- RT50000 isnt just for making cooking easier but making the user life easier. some of the users could be disabled and having the RT50000 being able to clean up after itself makes users workload much easier.